AI, progress & app workflow

 Orena entity facts; Orena AI analysis guide

-The reader wants practical context about "How to use AI-supported focus cues without turning progress into pressure" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Progress use: AI supported focus cues" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step